mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/linking.md

 ---

-## Linking to a New wireframe
+## Linking to a New Wireframe

-To link to a blank wireframe that you haven't created yet, click "Link to a New wireframe" and a new wireframe will be created and linked from the selected control.
+To link to a blank wireframe that you haven't created yet, click "Link to a New Wireframe" and a new wireframe will be created and linked from the selected control.
 Select "Link to a New Duplicate of This wireframe" to create a new wireframe with the same content as the current wireframe.
 A notification will be shown with the name of the new wireframe.
 Clicking the notification will take you to that wireframe.
 ![](//media.balsamiq.com/img/support/docs/bw/linktonewwireframe.png)

 ---